almerindopaixao/almerindopaixao/README.md

 - 📫 How to reach me: almerindo_paixao@live.com
 - 🔭 I am currently working with web development
 - ⚡ Fun fact: In my free time I like to play (and watch) soccer (⚽️), to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵).
-- 🌱 I’m currently learning Flutter, vue.js and mobile development
+- 🌱 I’m currently learning flutter, vue.js and mobile development

 Would you like to find me?